longhtt/tello_ros2_teleop_twist_keyboard/README.md

-# teleop_twist_keyboard
+# tello_ros2_teleop_twist_keyboard
-Generic Keyboard Teleoperation for ROS
+a custom Keyboard Teleoperation for ROS with the tello drone

 ## Run